 Lana received a Bachelors degree in Public Relations/Communications from Florida State University in 1995.
 She graduated cum laude from the Cumberland School of Law in 1998 and was a member of both the national moot court and trial teams.

-When she’s not being a lawyer, Lana enjoys being a mother to her three year-old daughter, Maggie, and her rescue dog Saban (St. Bernard)
+When she’s not being a lawyer, Lana enjoys being a mother to her five year-old daughter, Maggie, and her rescue dog Saban (St. Bernard)